top of page

 Breakfast on site.
 Riders meeting.

 Heading east, we climb toward Mt Lemmon and the Santa Catalina Mountains.
-The unpaved mountain road quickly turns to two track and heads down into our first wash(dry river)of the trip.
-Rocky canyon roads lead to beautiful grassy two tracks and the variety is endless.
-We end the day on a dirt road, heading into Oracle.
+Leaving the unpaved mountain road, we get right to business with several sections of exciting desert single-track.
+After a quick breather, we follow a rocky, meandering road past stunning rock formations and through several lush canyons.
+Big mountain views of the Galiuro Wilderness present themselves as we begin our descent toward the San Pedro River valley.
+We end the day on a dirt road, with a bit of sand, as we approach Oracle.
 Our lodge for the night is a Spanish-styled inn with a lush landscape with cozy rooms and casitas.

 The grill will be out, coolers will be stocked with cold drinks and we will dine in the courtyard.